johnwcowan/pdp8x/arch.md

    When the processor is restarted externally, all registers (user-visible and not) and all of memory are unchanged.
    The assembler mnemonic is HLT.

+    * If FOPX is 0x1,
+   set FAC to the integer value of FAC.
+   The assembler mnemonic is FINT.

+ * If FOPX is 0x2,
+   set FAC to the integer value of FAC, and then set I[FIDX] to FAC.
+   The assembler mnemonic is ATX.

+ * If FOPX is 0x3,
+   set FAC to to I[FIDX], and then set FAC to the float value of FAC.
+  The assembler mnemonic is XTA.

+ * If FOPX is 0x4,
+   do nothing.
+   The assembler mnemonic is FNOP.

+ * If FOPX is 0x8,
+   set I[FIDX] to M[FPC] and
+   then set FPC to FPC + 1, ignoring overflow.
+   If FPC > H, set FPC to 0.
+   The assembler mnemonic is LDX.

+ * If FOPX is 0x9,
+   set I[FIDX] to the sum
+   of I[FIDX] and M[FPC];
+   then set FPC to FPC + 1, ignoring overflow.
+   If FPC > H, set FPC to 0.
+   The assembler mnemonic is ADDX.

+ * If FOPX is 0xA,
+   set FAC to the float value of FAC.
+   The assembler mnemonic is FFLT.

+Otherwise do nothing.

+## Jump instructions

+ * If FOPX is 0x0,
+   then if FAC is zero then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JEQ.

+ * If FOPX is 0x1,
+   then if FAC is not negative then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JGE.

+ * If FOPX is 0x2,
+   then if FAC is not positive then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JLE.

+ * If FOPX is 0x3,
+   then set FPC to FY.
+   The assembler mnemonic is JA.

+ * If FOPX is 0x4,
+   then if FAC is not zero then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JNE.

+ * If FOPX is 0x5,
+   then if FAC is negative then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JLT.

+ * If FOPX is 0x6,
+   then if FAC is positive then set FPC to FY;
+   otherwise do nothing.
+  The assembler mnemonic is JGT.

+ * If FOP is 0x12, then set FPC to FY.
+   The assembler mnemonic is JXN.

+ * If FOPX is 0x7,
+   then if FAC is less than -2^32^ or greater than 2^32-1 then set FPC to FY;
+   otherwise do nothing.
+   The assembler mnemonic is JAL.

+ * If FOPX is 0xA,
+   set M[FY] to a JA instruction
+   that when executed will jump indirectly via FY + 1, set M[FY+1] to FPC, and set FPC to FY + 2, ignoring overflow.
+   The assembler mnemonic is JSA.

+ * If FOPX is 0xB,
+   set M[FY] to FPC
+   and then set M[FY+1] to FPC + 1, ignoring overflow.
+   Then set FPC to FY + 1, ignoring overflow.
+   If FPC > H, set FPC to 0.
+   The assembler mnemonic is JSR.

+## Other instructions

+ * If FOPX is 0x8,
+   set FX0 to FY.
+   The assembler mnemonic is SETX.

+ * If FOPX is 0x9,
+   set FBASE to FY.
+   The assembler mnemonic is SETB.

 ## AC and MQ instructions